Asabeneh/30-Days-Of-JavaScript/03_Day/03_booleans_operators_date.md

 - the boolean false
 - '', "", ``, empty string

 It is good to remember those truthy values and falsy values.
-In later section, we will use them with conditions to make decision.
+In later section, we will use them with conditions to make decisions.

 ## Undefined

 If we declare a variable and if we do not assign a value, the value will be undefined.
-In addition to this, if a function is not returning the value will be undefined.
+In addition to this, if a function is not returning the value, it will be undefined.

 ```js
 let firstName